CCBDA-UPC/Assignments-2025/Lab07.md

 As you continue to evolve your observability pipeline, you can also integrate metrics, traces, and other telemetry data into your stack to build a more complete monitoring solution.

+**Q721: Play with Kibana and the logs that you have obtained.
+Share your insights.**

-**Q74: Assess the current version of the web application against each of the twelve factor application.**
+**Q722: Assess the current version of the web application against each of the twelve factor application.**

-**Q75: How long have you been working on this session?
+**Q723: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?
 Add your answers to README.md.**

 ## How to submit this assignment: